-We’ve stayed in Little India twice.
-We didn’t intend to, but our search for affordable accommodations led us there.
+We’ve stayed in Little India a few times.
+We never intend to, but our search for affordable accommodations always seems to lead us there.
 I guess the area is known for having a good range of budget to mid-range hotels.

 1. Gardens by the Bay